sarahcgadd/arc_gmail_to_sheet/README.md

 # arc_gmail_to_sheet

-google apps code to take information from job completed emails from University of Leeds ARC and put it in a spreadsheet
+google apps code to take information from job completed emails from UofL ARC scheduler and put it in a spreadsheet

 Based on code from here(http://bionicteaching.com/auto-logging-email-via-google-script/) and here (https://stackoverflow.com/questions/14956479/remove-html-formatting-when-getting-body-of-a-gmail-message-in-javascript)